guangyu-zhou/MuPIPR/README.md

 ## Contents
-* **biLM:** contains the pre-trained contextualized embedding models.
+* **biLM:** contains the pre-trained language models for contextualized amino acid representations.
 * **data:** contains the datasets and processing scripts for the two tasks.
 * **model:** contains the implementation for MuPIPR.

-## Using the pre-trained contextualized embeddings model
+## Using the pre-trained amino acid language model for contextualized representation
-We obtain the corpus to pre-train the contextualized amino acid encoder from the STRING database.
+We obtain the corpus to pre-train the BiLSTM language model from the STRING database.
 A total of 66235 protein sequences of four most frequent species from the SKEMPI database are extracted, i.e. Homo sapiens, Bos taurus, Mus musculus and Escherichia coli.
 These are the four most frequent species in the SKP1402m dataset.

 To serve the pre-trained contextualized embedding model to MuPIPR, please download and unzip the model.zip file in the biLM folder.